terraform-ibm-modules/terraform-ibm-scc/controls/README.md

-# SCC Profile Module
+# SCC Controls Module

-This module creates SCC Profile's (https://cloud.ibm.com/docs/security-compliance?topic=security-compliance-build-custom-profiles&interface=ui).
-A profile is a grouping of controls that can be evaluated for compliance.
+This module creates an SCC Control library (https://cloud.ibm.com/docs/security-compliance?topic=security-compliance-custom-library&interface=ui).
+A control library is a grouping of controls that are added to Security and Compliance Center.

 The module supports the following actions:
 - Create SCC Controls Library